wxWidgets/wxWidgets/docs/gtk/install.md

    typically will, still be used if found.

  * `--without-libpng` \n
    Disables PNG image format code.
-Don't use neither the system nor the builtin libpng (although GTK itself still uses it).
+Use neither the system nor the builtin libpng (although GTK itself still uses it).

  * `--without-libjpeg` \n